appwrite/demos-for-react/example-crud/README.md

 export default Users;
 ```

 What we are doing here is that we are getting the user data from the backend and list them inside a table.
-If the user wants to add a record to the database, they can click on the "Add User" button and a modal will be opened.
+If the user wants to add a record to the database, they can click on the "Add User" button, and a modal will be opened.
 Inside the modal the user can add the details and create a record.
-Also if the user wants to edit a record, they can do that by clicking on the relevant edit button and if the user wants to delete a record, they can do that by clicking the relevant delete button.
+Also, if the user wants to edit a record, they can do that by clicking on the relevant edit button and if the user wants to delete a record, they can do that by clicking the relevant delete button.

 Now let's see how the Appwrite SDK is used to do this awesome CRUD tasks.
 Let's create `/src/actions/index.js` file.